 The only question is if the benefits are something you really want.
 If you really want it, you can most likely afford it.

 I’ve prepared a spreadsheet you can use to plug in your own numbers.
-Look at the top of our page to order food for the link, and you can see what the costs for all the meal plans are as well.
-I’m also happy to answer any questions you may have about the topic of money and how it relates to your weight loss and wellness goals.
+I’m happy to answer any questions you may have about the topic of money and how it relates to your weight loss and wellness goals.